 Groups and individuals alike are interested in taking control of their health.
 Many of them need assistance to meet their goals.
-Health promotion and education is a vital role in helping both private and public sectors meet these goals.
+Health promotion and education play a vital role in helping both private and public sectors meet these goals.

-Many professionals are employed in the government through state, county, and local health departments.
+Many professionals are employed by the government through state, county, and local health departments.
 A typical job announcement will include skills such as the following: planning and coordinating health education activities, identifying and assessing target populations, conducting teacher in-service workshops, counseling in healthy lifestyle topics, developing curriculum, media campaigns, conducting pre-program and post-program surveys, doing follow-up evaluations with participants, and providing screening services for blood pressure, cholesterol, and body composition.

 Non-profit organizations such as the American Cancer Society, Utah AIDS Foundation, and American Diabetes Association hire health educators who are usually involved in making presentations, implementing community awareness programs, creating curriculum and materials for dissemination, in-servicing teachers, recruiting, training volunteers, fundraising, and hosting special events.